 LIC AAO vs Bank PO – Career Growth and Promotion Comparison

 LIC AAO and Bank PO, both are jobs in the public sector.
 Hence, they share a common attribute – Transfer.
 In the comparison between LIC AAO vs Bank PO, this is a common feature shared by most of the public sector companies.
-You can expect a transfer from a branch you are placed in, to the one in new location, every 3-5 years.
+You can expect a transfer from a branch you are placed in, to the one in a new location, every 3-5 years.

 But there is a catch.
-In this race of LIC AAO vs Bank PO, the insurance sector has a leverage.
-As most of the LIC branches are located in towns and cities, the lifestyle of an LIC employee will not suffer a drastic change.
+In this race of LIC AAO vs Bank PO, the insurance sector has leverage.
+As most of the LIC branches are located in towns and cities, the lifestyle of a LIC employee will not suffer a drastic change.
 But Bank PO has a number of rural postings, which can be difficult at times.

 And this is where Bank PO wins!

 - The Banking Policies ensure a steady procedure for promoting a probationary officer at a regular time period.
 The internal promotion sometimes picks up at a faster pace and the PO can move up a scale in less than 4 years.

 - The Insurance Sector follows a non-proactive promotion policy.
 It might take more than 8 years for an AAO to be promoted to the level of AO.

 Hence, in this case, Bank PO might be a better option.